Are you planning to take your business into new regions?

-Businesses, both large and small, are expanding cross-border to sell to billions of new consumers around the world.
-And the good news is that you don’t need huge teams or a local presence in every market to take advantage of these opportunities.
-Today, with the right technology and a good understanding of local payment options, international expansion can be easy for everyone.
+Today, you don’t need huge teams or a local presence in every market to take advantage of global opportunities.
+With the right technology and a good understanding of local payment options, international expansion can be easy for everyone.

 But you don’t have to take my word for it.

 Here are the international expansion stories from three great businesses:

 Brompton Bikes, the company behind Britain’s iconic folding bike

 Ireland’s largest sports retailer, Life Style Sports